 As a last note, I must say this review gets into cracks and crevices of all that’s A2 Hosting, which makes it pretty long.
-So here’s a first-class ticket to the final verdict at the end, or you can choose to jump to an area that’s most relevant to you:
+So here’s a first-class ticket to the final verdict at the end.

 Pros and Cons of A2 Hosting

 - Tools for boosting speed

 - Free domain is not included

 - All the benefits hide under Turbo plans

 A2 Hosting prices range from rather affordable to entirely premium – shared hosting starts at $2.99/mo and goes up to $14.99/mo with 3-year subscriptions.
 Other options include managed WordPress hosting, VPS, and dedicated servers.